imse317/imse317.github.io/syllabus/syllabus.md

 - In an exam, you shall work alone.
 You may *not* receive (or give) any help from another person or unauthorized resource.
 - Penalty policy: **Any offense in an exam will automatically result in a failing grade (E) for the course.**
-Once you have read this syllabus to completion please use *confidence interval* as the answer to the question in the first homework.
+Once you have read this syllabus to completion please use *jasmine tea* as the answer to the question in the first homework.

 ## What are the homework and exam <font color="red">regrading</font> policies?